 Houston Democrats responded by stripping the Chairman's office of most of its power and transferring it to the county party Secretary.
 But this was a short-lived fix, as state party chair Bob Slagle removed Jones for supposedly campaigning against Michael Dukakis that election year.

 On March 2, 2010, Porter, with scant political experience and a low-profile campaign, unseated Railroad Commissioner Victor G. Carrillo, a former county judge of Taylor County and an oil and gas attorney for the Texas General Land Office.

 Carrillo took office when appointed by Gov. Rick Perry to fill a vacancy created by the resignation of Tony Garza of Brownsville, who became the United States Ambassador to Mexico under George W. Bush.
 Carrillo became quite the celebrity at Republican conventions and rallies as an advocate for energy independence and the face of a growing number of Hispanics in the party.
 Upon his defeat, Carrillo blamed racism for his loss, feeling that voters chose a more Anglicanized surname in Porter.

-Enter Hugh Fitzsimons, who made it three-way, but it was unknown Jim Hogan and the Kinkster who made the runoff.
-And it was Hogan who finally prevailed as the donkey party nominee, with 53.7 percent to Friedman's 46.3 percent.
+Enter Hugh Fitzsimons, who made it a three-way race, but it was unknown Jim Hogan and the Kinkster who made the runoff.
+Hogan finally prevailed as the donkey party nominee, with 53.7 percent to Friedman's 46.3 percent.
 Once Kinky was out, the circus left town and Hogan received very little media attention.

 Watchful Dems were shocked when they learned that Hogan was both a simple-living farmer/insurance agent but also (*gasp!) conservative.
 Hogan apparently ran on the Democrat ticket because he thought he wouldn't stand a chance against Republican Sid Miller, who went on to become Ag Commissioner in 2015.